 The choice to have an abortion is often one of the toughest decisions a woman will make in her life.
 After making this decision, a woman may have many different unexpected thoughts or emotions.

 If you would like help processing these thoughts and emotions, Boston Center for Pregnancy Choices has the information and resources to help as your needs require.
+We offer after-abortion counseling to help you through this difficult time.
 Below, you will find a checklist addressing some common post-abortion thoughts.
 If you find yourself answering yes to any or all of the following questions, please do not hesitate to contact us.
 We are here to help!

 - Since your abortion, have you struggled to stop thinking about the procedure?